Learning phase transitions from regression uncertainty: A new regression-based machine learning approach for automated detection of phases of matter: Identify phase transitions from regression uncertainty

-This thus reveals an intrinsic connection between regression uncertainty and response properties of the system, which can be utilized to establish a new type of unsupervised machine learning approach for revealing possible phase transitions that we refer to as ``learning from regression uncertainty'' (LFRU).
-In this approach, one does not need to resort to any prior built-in physical knowledge concerning phase transitions of the system under consideration.
-As already shown concretely in the case of the ferromagnetic Ising model, one directly trains the NN to perform regression tasks of the corresponding ISP and then calculates the regression uncertainty of the well-trained NN afterward {[}cf.~Eq.~(\ref{eq:Output_variance}) for instance{]}.
-By the non-trivial minima of regression uncertainty, the key information concerning possible phase transitions is unsupervisedly revealed.
-For continuous phase transitions, the corresponding response functions diverge (reach their maxima for systems of finite sizes) at critical points, so the positions of the minima of regression uncertainty directly correspond to the critical points of phase transitions {[}cf.~Fig.~\ref{fig:Ising}(b) for instance{]}.
+Remarkably, although the ISP regression algorithm itself is supervised since there are labels attached to each sample, LFRU can still be regarded as an unsupervised approach since those labels (e.g., temperature $T$, rather than phase A/B) do not provide the NN with any prior physical knowledge about the actual target of LFRU, i.e., possible phase transitions.
+As already shown concretely in the ferromagnetic Ising model and the three-state clock model, one directly trains the NN to perform regression tasks of the corresponding ISP and then calculates the regression uncertainty of the well-trained NN afterward {[}see Eq.~(\ref{eq:Output_variance}) for instance{]}.
+By the non-trivial minimum of regression uncertainty, the key information concerning possible phase transitions is unsupervisedly revealed (see Appendix \ref{sec:Blank-and-FC} for a blank comparison with no phase transition involved).
+For continuous phase transitions, the corresponding response functions diverge (reach the maximum for finite-size systems) at the critical point, so the position of the non-trivial minimum of regression uncertainty directly corresponds to the critical point of phase transitions {[}see Figs.~\ref{fig:Ising}(b) and \ref{fig:Clock}(b) for instance{]}.
+In particular, when applying LFRU, one does not need to calculate the response functions such as the heat capacity, hence LFRU can assume practical advantages over conventional approaches in revealing possible phase transitions of the systems where directly calculating the heat capacity or other relevant observables is highly non-trivial or even impossible, e.g., fermion or spin systems with sign problems \citep{Khatami_PRX_2017,Broecker_Sci_Rep_2017,Loh_PRB_1990_SignProblem}.
 Moreover, noticing that LFRU does not assume the number of existing phases in the system under consideration, one could directly use it to investigate complex physical systems with possible intermediate phases \citep{Loerting_RMP_2016_water,Digregorio_PRL_2018,Ciamarra_PRL_2020,Zhu_Zheng_PRB_2021,Tianxing_Ma_PRB_2020,Fontenele_PRL_2019}.
-As we shall see in the concrete example presented in the following, LFRU can indeed reveal the key information concerning intermediate phases.
+As one shall see in the concrete example presented in the following, LFRU can indeed reveal the key information concerning intermediate phases.